 Watch Materials, An Ancient Art Goes Modern with Ceramic

-While it may seem strange, ceramic watches are made of exactly what they sound like they are hardened clay.
-It’s the same technique that’s been used in making pottery for centuries.
-With some help from today’s modern science to create super-durable compositions of zirconium oxide.
+While it may seem strange, ceramic watches are made of exactly what they sound like — they are hardened clay.
+It’s the same technique that’s been used in making pottery for centuries, with some help from today’s modern science to create super-durable compositions of zirconium oxide.

 But despite its long history, ceramic is a relative newcomer with watches.
 It didn’t really go mainstream until the debut of the IWC Da Vinci Ceramic in 1986.
 Before that, Omega had dabbled with ceramics in the early 80s for the special-order Seamaster Cermet.
 And even earlier, the Rado DiaStar broke ground in the early 60s with its tungsten carbide ceramic case.
-But it wasn’t until IWC hit the market with its zirconium oxide case that we got the kind of material that’s used in today’s ceramic cases.
+But it wasn’t the case until IWC hit the market with its zirconium oxide case that we got the kind of material that’s used in today’s ceramic cases.